daniel-rusu/pods4k/immutable-arrays/README.md

 ## 🔥 Performance

-Immutable Arrays typically outperform lists by 2 to 8 times, with some operations even faster.
-They even outperform regular arrays in many scenarios, thanks to optimized operations which preserve immutability.
+Immutable Arrays typically outperform lists by **2 to 8 times**, often beating regular arrays too.
+This stems from highly optimized operations designed for immutability.

 Preview from the [Benchmarks page](BENCHMARKS.md), which includes more benchmarks and explanations: